javierandrango/microcontrollers/ESP32-SPI-master-slave/SPI-control-led-PWM/Readme.md

 # Description
 1. Master sends potentiometer values (0-255) to Slave.
-2. Slave use potentiometer values send from master to control PWM (dim a Led).
+2. Slave uses potentiometer values sent from Master to control PWM (dim a Led).
 3. Slave sends led status (OFF, FADING, ON) to Master.

 The code and configuration are based on `ESP32-CAM` as Master and `ESP32 DOIT ESP32 DEVKIT V1` as Slave using custom GPIOS for  SPI communication (VSPI).